s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 ### 3D: Value What is the potential improvement offered by this tool?
 7. Describe the business value:
-It brings a massive value boost to any business that would use this.
+It brings a massive increase in value to any business that would use this.
 The focus of the project is to try develop on the early design stages.
-It's a very big advantance to know as much as you can in the early design fase so you can impleed the information as early as possible.
-It's will greatly save time in the longer run that the ventilation shafts and AHU already have a easy and rough gu-esstimate.
+It's a very big advantance to know as much as you can in the early design phases so you can implement the information as early as possible.
+It's will greatly save time in the longer run that the ventilation shafts and AHU already have an easy and rough estimate.
 8. Describe the societal value:
-It would save a lot of money, that could be used to plan trees.
+It would save a lot of money, that could be used to plant trees.
 Hopefully it would make for more optimal HVAC solutions

 ### 3E: Delivery